Vikkanda/C-Projects/A2/bug-report.md

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

-I decided to deviate from this approach entirely, however the issue I was facing was that I was trying to use four integers to define "selection, however I did not have any element declared.
+The issue I was facing was that I was trying to use four integers to define "selection, however I did not have any element declared.
 I thought that the variable would automatically know that there were 4 elements as I was defining 4 values.

 4. **How to correct the bug?**